matldupont/react-ottawa-gatsby/src/slides.md

 ---

+## I don't know all the ins and outs of Gatsby

+# YET

+---

-# Thank you all for your time
+# Thank you all for letting me show you

+## I understand it better now

 ## @matldupont